Lucille Toth

 • MA, University of Montreal

-In addition to being a scholar, Lucille Toth is also a choreographer and the founder and artistic director of On Board(hers), a dance project based on the testimonies of immigrants.
+In addition to being a scholar, Lucille Toth is also a choreographer and the founder and artistic director of On Board(hers), a dance project amplifies the testimonies of individuals in migration.
 On Board(hers) has been supported by different grants including a Coca Cola Critical Difference for Women Grant, and an Outreach Grant from OSU-Newark, and received good press coverage from NPR, Columbus Alive and WOSU, among others.
 As part of this project, Lucille Toth also gave a TEDxTalk in 2019 entitled “Yes she has an accent.
 Why don’t you?”

 Lucille Toth also directed and performed in Laura Larson’s series of photographs City of Incurable Women, that challenges medical and cultural myths on women and hysteria.